balparda/fapfavorites/README.md

 duplicate detection here uses `sha256` and will thus _only_ skip files that are _exactly the same_.
 No possible mistake here.

-For really big jobs, imagefap.com will sometimes just block.
-When this happens, use `Ctrl-C` and run the command again.
-The database will prevent a lot of duplicate work.

 This example will find the user _"dirty999"_ and the favorite gallery _"my pics"_ and download all images to the default directory (`~/Downloads/imagefap/`).
 The names are case insensitive and the